riff-lang/site/src/doc.md

 $ riff -f prog.rf 43 22
 ```

-The default array would be populated:
+The default table would be populated:

 ```
 $-3: "riff"